gsm1011/hadoop.admin/manuscript/chapter2.md

 ### How to do it...

-Use the following recipe to configure password-less login:\
 Login to the master node from the cluster administrator machine with the following command:

     $ ssh hduser@master

-Use a text editor to modify the SSHD service configuration file `/etc/ssh/ssh_config` by changing the following line:
+Use a text editor to modify the `SSHD` service configuration file `/etc/ssh/ssh_config` by changing the following line:

     #   StrictHostKeyChecking ask